Ballard High School

 Final Tips

 • Do not replace FAFSA with WASFA!
-WASFA is a state aid application for people who are ineligible for federal aid.
+The WASFA is a state aid application for people who are ineligible for federal aid.

 • If you start a financial aid application and don’t finish within 45 days, you will have to start over.